 Mostly deciduous shrubs or small trees; juvenile phase often spiny.
 Leaves simple, alternate, entire or serrate, petiolate; stipules small, free, caducous.
 Inflorescence an umbel-like cluster or raceme, or flowers solitary, usually appearing in spring and preceding the leaves.
 Flowers bisexual, white or pink.
 Sepals 5, spreading; petals 5, spreading; stamens numerous; carpel solitary, immersed in hypanthium, free, walls stony in fruit, ovules 2 per carpel, becoming 1 by abortion.
 Fruit an ovoid or globose drupe, sometimes grooved on one side, fleshy and often edible, or dry and cracking at maturity, red, orange, yellow or nearly black; seed 1.

-150–400 or more species (depending upon how the genus is defined), mainly from northern temperate regions; about 10 species naturalised in Australia.
+150–400 or more species (depending upon how the genus is defined), mainly from northern temperate regions; about 17 species in Australia (2 native).